 For investors, the higher, more secured tranches were obviously very attractive.
 It was the lower tranches where the marketability issues arose.
 It was usual for some of the lower tranches within an issue to remain unsold as investors picked the most attractive tranches and left the unattractive ones.

 In the securitization world, many tools were used to enhance the appeal of these riskier tranches for investors.
 The first was over collateralization.
 Secure one hundred dollars of notional loans with one hundred and ten dollars of collateral.
 One was sharing in first loss to ensure that the issuer had incentives to maintain some quality in the selection of mortgages within the CDO.
 The third was providing some level of insurance, backing or conditional support from a strong insurance provider.
 The fourth was to use some combination of the three to get the credit rating agencies to rate the issue at a higher credit rating.

 If one could get a reputable, dependable insurance company with sufficient capital to back an issue with a credit guarantee, the rating agencies would look to the amount of capital available to back that guarantee.
 Enter AIG FP and Credit Default Swaps.

 Credit Default Swaps or CDS

-In the beginning CDS were written on solid corporate credit.
-But as issuances rose higher and insurance demand for this type of instruments increased the quality of underlying credit began to fall in later years.
+In the beginning, CDS were written on solid corporate credit.
+But as issuances rose higher and insurance demand for this type of instrument increased, the quality of underlying credit began to fall in later years.